 With that in mind, every organisation must budget for the following:

-- Security training – running simulations and seminars for a mid-sized business can cost $20 per person per year.
+- Security training – running simulations and seminars for a mid-sized business can cost $7 to $17 per seat.

 7. IT support

 Since hiring an in-house IT support team can be prohibitively expensive, it makes more sense to work with a managed service provider (MSP).
 That’s because they’re capable of fixing a wide array of issues and providing round-the-clock maintenance services for a fixed monthly fee.
-MSP contracts go for at least $250 per user per month.
+MSP contracts go for at approx. $100 per user per month.